 Your robot's planner (or its LLM) talks to RakuAI's MCP surface over HTTPS — or via a stdio bridge from an on-robot Jetson Orin client.
 The runtime answers in spatial primitives: anchors, poses, scene queries, splat handles, object deltas.

 Both halves are real and shipping.
-The production MCP server exposes 17 native tools (5 read-only + 12 mutation) — see engine.html for the full inventory and mcp.html for the documented scene tools.
+The production MCP server exposes 17 native tools (5 read-only + 12 mutation) plus a passthrough surface for LLM-specific extensions — see spatial-engine.html for the full inventory and mcp.html for the documented scene tools.
 The hosted MCP runs on Azure Container Apps in East US.
 The LLM is yours to pick — that vendor-neutrality is the moat.

 Four segments, one shared pain: robots collect terabytes of spatial data that get dumped into storage and never queried again.
 Lead with warehouse for revenue stability; humanoid for visibility.